JadeNeve/web-app/README.md

 ## Introduction

-This template is designed to be a starting point for web developers who need a simple, clean layout for a new project.
+This application is designed to be a starting point for web developers who need a simple, clean layout for a new project.
 It includes basic React components and Material-UI 5 styling with responsive design to ensure your web page looks great on all devices.

 ## Features